 “For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek” (Romans 1:16).

 Confidence in the power of the gospel has to do with perspective.
 If we give excuses for the gospel, we do not have confidence in the gospel.
 Confident people will introduce people to Christ.
-They will not avoid asking people to make a decision for Christ.
+They will not avoid asking people to decide for Christ.

 Most people are hung up on themselves.
 They drag the past around with them.
 If we drag all our failures and foibles and inconsistencies around with us, how effective are we going to be?
 We will not be very effective.
 Our confidence is not in ourselves; it is in Christ.

-Momentum comes from a faith that inspires, from a love that motivates and from a confidence that rouses us to action.
+Momentum comes from a faith that inspires, from a love that motivates, and from confidence that rouses us to action.
 Momentum comes from people of inspiration.